 The Law Library occupies three floors.
-The ground level contains the Tax Collection, the Environmental Law Collection, and superseded and little used materials (located in the compact shelving).
+The ground level contains the Tax Collection, the Environmental Law Collection, a third set of selected federal materials, 4th Circuit and Virginia Supreme Court records and briefs, audio-visual materials, and superseded and little used materials (located in the compact shelving).
 The central component of the first and second floors is the core collection consisting of the American Digest System, American Law Reports, the National Reporter System, and federal and Virginia materials.
 The first floor also contains government documents, classified monographs and treatises, periodicals, bibliography, reference and reserve materials.
 International and foreign law books, the British and Commonwealth Collections, state and agency materials, and special subject area reports are shelved on the second floor.

 Core collections have been established on both the first and second floors to assure that patrons working on either level have available the most frequently used legal materials.
-Volumes in these collections, as well as materials in special collections, such as tax, are tagged with colored signals-yellow on the ground floor, red on the first floor, and blue on the second floor.
+Volumes in these collections, as well as materials in special collections such as tax and environmental, are tagged with colored signals-yellow and green on the ground floor, red on the first floor, and blue on the second floor.
 It is intended that books shelved on the first floor (red) serve as quick reference.
 Thus, to allow accessibility to one set at all times, they should be reshelved after use and may not be placed in carrel collections.